nrfconnect/sdk-nrf/doc/nrf/libraries/others/app_event_manager_profiler_tracer.rst

 To profile an Application Event Manager event, you must complete the following steps:

-1. Enable profiling Application Event Manager events using the :kconfig:option:`CONFIG_APPLICATION_EVENT_MANAGER_PROFILER_TRACER` Kconfig option.
+1. Enable profiling Application Event Manager events using the :kconfig:option:`CONFIG_APP_EVENT_MANAGER_PROFILER_TRACER` Kconfig option.
 #.
 Edit the source file for the event type:

    a.
 Define a profiling function that logs the event data to a given buffer by calling one of the following functions for every registered data type: